arikunco/GrabSafety/README.md

 I did not put the dataset because of the size of the dataset (>800MB upon compressing).

+# How to evaluate the model?
+1. Step 1.
+Prepare the dataset for testing.
+According to the guidance, format of the test data has the same field and distribution as the training data provided.
+To make it easy, please just rename the test data into test_data.csv, then put them in the directory evaluation.
+2. Step 2.
+Run Eval.R inside evaluation directory with RStudio + R (recommend with 3.5.1)
+3. Step 3.
+There will be a file of prediction result: prediction_result_prob.csv in the directory evaluateion with the following columns:
+- bookingID
+- prob_0 (probability Safe)
+- prob_1 (probability Not Safe)
+Grab team then can evaluate with the AUC parameter.

 # Programming Language:
 R, running on R version 3.5.1